ContractingWorks/ClientAPI/Doc/IntegrationArchitecture.md

 #### Write API

-The API you use to update and create Contracting Works objects.
+ We use the Write API to update and create Contracting Works objects.